kagaimiq/jielie/datafmt/br17-fw.md

 ```

 The files listed there are:
- - `ver.bin` (type 0x05) - contains version info of libraries linked with the main app
+ - `ver.bin` (type 0x05) → Version info of the SDK, libraries, etc. (everything residing in the `.version` section)
- - `user.app` (type 0x02) - the main app area itself (once again)
+ - `user.app` (type 0x02) → The main app area
- - `sys.cfg` (type 0x06) - system configuration
+ - `sys.cfg` (type 0x06) → System configuration
- - `spc.aer` (type 0x07) - special area definition
+ - `spc.aer` (type 0x07) → Special area definitions (VM, BTIF, etc.)
- - `chip_key.bin` (type 0x08) - obfuscated copy of a chipkey used to encrypt the main app area (how lame!)
+ - `chip_key.bin` (type 0x08) → An obfuscated copy of a chipkey used for this image (how lame!)

 ### uboot.boot

-This file contains the second-stage bootloader, which is stored in an encrypted [BANKCB](bankcb.md) format.
+This file contains the second-stage bootloader, that is stored in an encrypted [BANKCB](bankcb.md) format.

-Actually, there are *two* BANKCB blobs, which are located next to each other.
+Actually, there are *two* BANKCB blobs, that are located next to each other.
-The first one is loaded by the Boot ROM, which then chainloads the second one and runs it.
+The first one is loaded by the Boot ROM, which chainloads the second blob right after the the first one.

 Even if the second blob's load address claims to be 0x01000000 or something like that,
-actually it is loaded next to the first blob.
+actually it is loaded next to the first blob, rather being e.g. mapped into the SFC map somehow.
 So if the first blob's load address is 0x2000 and size is 0x260, then the second blob is loaded at address 0x2260.

 ### ver.bin

-This contains version info of libraries linked with the main app.
+This file contains the version info of the SDK, libraries, etc.
+basically everything residing in the `.version` section, which is then consolidated into a single `ver.bin` file with the `link-version` utility in the toolchain.

 ```
 0000d200  2f 00 00 00 76 65 72 73  69 6f 6e 5f 73 74 61 72  |/...version_star|